Dante-Berishaj/tasker/README.md

     "code": 401
 }

 the app fetches /dashboard today_tasks but could not figure out how to post.
-Could've filtered tasks again to render only tasks that are due today*?*!? but decided not to
+Could've filtered tasks again to render only tasks that are due today*?*!? but decided not to.

+In new category screen i used a select to show 4 colors for the new category.
+Could've added more.

 no redux